A.

 Travel Documents & Visas

-An international passport, which should be valid for at least 6 months beginning with your departure
+An international passport, which should be valid for at least 6 months beginning with your departure date, is required for immigration at airport and hotel procedures.

 Passport required except for holders of;